7430project/quran-fractal/README.md

 The Quran contains 29 chapters marked with combinations of Arabic letters called the Muqatta'at.
 Chapter 74, verse 30 states: *"Over it are nineteen."*

-When you count the named letters across their chapters, grouped by their shared initials, you get 13 totals.
+Count the named letters across those chapters, grouped by shared initials, and you get 13 totals.
 All 13 divide by 19.
-Their sum — 39,349 — equals 19² × 109, where 109 is the 29th prime and 29 is the number of marked chapters.
-That same number is also the total word count of those 29 chapters.
+Their sum is **39,349** — which factors as **19² × 109**, where 109 is the 29th prime and 29 is the number of marked chapters.

+The total word count of those same 29 chapters is also 39,349.

-This repository contains everything needed to verify this independently.
+Two independent counts.
+One number.
+Everything needed to verify this is in this repository.

 ## Quick Start